Definition – Gambling is placing something of value at risk in the hope of gaining something of greater value.

 Do you use gambling as a way to escape from problems and improve your mood?
 We can help.

 Have you lied to people about your habit?

 Have you stolen to fund your habit?

 Have you sold family heirlooms to fund your habit?

 If gambling has become an obsession, draining your finances and governing your everyday life, then hypnotherapy and TFT can help you to change.

 Ego State Therapy can be used to help by examining the part of the personality that wants to gamble, and the part that is responsible for finances, and creating a dialogue that leads to resolution.

 Effective Hypnosis will treat your individual problems rather than giving a generic treatment.
-Imagery used in sessions will reduce impulsivity by imaging the future.
+Imagery used in sessions will reduce impulsiveness by imagining the future.

-We can help with ending your relationship to gambling, and we help people to quit gambling addiction.
+We can help with intervention in order to end your relationship to gambling, and we help people to quit gambling addiction.
 Call Matthew Hall for a Gambling Addiction Freedom session.
 Control gambling with a gambling therapist.